MicrosoftDocs/SupportArticles-docs/support/sql/admin/1450-and-665-errors-running-dbcc-checkdb.md

 1. File copy - performing a copy of the file may allow better space acquisition because the bytes might be tightly packed together in the process.
 Copying the file (or moving it to a different volume) may reduce attribute usage and may prevent the OS error 665.
 Copy one or more of the database files to another drive.
 Then, you may leave the file on the new volume if you prefer or copy it back to the original volume.

 1. Format the NTFS volume by using the **/L** option to obtain large FRS.
-This choice may provide relief of this problem because it makes the `ATTRIBUTE_LIST_ENTRY` larger.
+This choice may provide relief to this problem because it makes the `ATTRIBUTE_LIST_ENTRY` larger.
 This choice might not be helpful when using `DBCC CHECKDB` because the latter creates a sparse file for the database snapshot.

     > [!NOTE]
     > For systems running Windows Server 2008 R2 and Vista, you first need to apply the hotfix from the [KB article 967351](https://support.microsoft.com/topic/a-heavily-fragmented-file-in-an-ntfs-volume-may-not-grow-beyond-a-certain-size-da1c0dfd-a5a1-90b4-4bf7-b65b13ef9d35) before using the `/L` option with the `format` command.